 - Receiving goods/services and inspecting them for defects

-- Receiving invoice from the supplier and ensuring that the terms and conditions match with the original PO and purchase requisition
+- Receiving invoices from the supplier and ensuring that the terms and conditions match with the original PO and purchase requisition

 - Closing the PO after ensuring that there are no discrepancies

 A Purchase Order (PO) system manages the entire lifecycle from creation to payout.
-Implementing a PO system for small businesses streamlines the entire workflow and
+Implementing a PO system for small businesses streamlines the entire workflow.

 Why Do You Need a Purchase Order System for Small Businesses?